realworldocaml/book/en/records.md

 - : unit = ()
 ```

-One nice side effect of this approach is that it helps you refactor
+One nice side effect of this approach is that it helps you adapt your
-your code when changing the fields of a record.
-In particular, if you
+code when the fields of a record change.
+If you were to add a field
-add a field to `Logon`, the type of `iter` will change with it,
+to `Logon.t`, the type of `Logon.Fields.iter` would change along with
-acquiring a new argument.
-Any code using `iter` won't be able to
+it, acquiring a new argument.
+Any code using `Logon.Fields.iter`
-compile until it's fixed to take this new argument into account, and
+won't compile until it's fixed to take this new argument into account.
-these compilation failiures will point out places you need to adapt
-your code.

-Field iterators are useful for a variety of record-related tasks, from
+This exhaustion guarntee is a valuable one.
+Field iterators are
+useful for a variety of record-related tasks, from building record
-building record validation functions to scaffolding the definition of
+validation functions to scaffolding the definition of a web-form from
-a web-form from a record type, all with a guarantee that you've
+a record type, and such applications can benefit from the guarantee
-considered all fields of the record type in question.
+that all fields of the record type in question have been considered.